Loneliness Defined My 20s. Now I'm Happier Than Ever

 This turns out not to be an isolated experience.
 There are pages and pages of posts on Reddit and videos on TikTok of people describing an inescapable, nagging loneliness that seems to define their 20s.

 There are several factors that definitely contribute to this.
-Moving away from the safety of easily accessible friends in school or university can be destabilising, and the promise of work environments providing the next space where you can make friends has fallen flat as opportunities and full-time positions have dissolved away.
-How can you forge any kind of connection if you are temping, working zero-hour contracts or constantly looking for a way to break into the industry you really wish you were in?
-Of course you can’t.
+Moving away from the safety of easily accessible friends in school or university can be destabilizing, and the promise of work environments providing the next space where you can make friends has fallen flat as opportunities and full-time positions have dissolved away.
+How can you forge any kind of connection if you are temping, working zero-hour contracts, or constantly looking for a way to break into the industry you really wish you were in?
+Of course, you can’t.

 Advertisement